 The Shaufler Prize in Journalism

-The Shaufler Prize in Journalism is the premier contest that recognizes the best journalism in the country advancing the understanding of issues related to underserved people in society, such as communities of color, immigrants, LGBTQ+ and those with disabilities.
+The Shaufler Prize in Journalism is the premier contest recognizing the best journalism in the country advancing the understanding of issues related to underserved people in society, such as communities of color, immigrants, people who identify as LGBTQ+ and those with disabilities.

 Ed Shaufler, who died in late 2020, cared deeply about promoting understanding of underrepresented people.
 Paul B. Anderson, principal and CEO of Workhouse Media, established the prize with the Cronkite School to honor his late friend.
 “Ed was a great observer of human behavior, both individually and in groups,” says Anderson.
 “He and I spent years just talking about journalism and stories and society.
 Ed loved that intellectual engagement around journalism, and I thought we should put his name to something that may have immediate and lasting impact for a journalist.”